-1. membership shall consist of the Executive Director, and at least 2 Directors which includes at least 1 Board Director who was a previous member of this committee, and others as deemed necessary by the Board.
-Quorum shall consist of at least 2 Board Directors.
-A Board Director will be the Chair of the committee.
+1. Membership shall consist of the Chair and Vice Chair and at a minimum 1 to 2 Directors (who are in their 2nd or 3rd year of their first term or longer).
+Quorum shall consist of at least 2 Directors.
+The Board Chair shall be the Chair of the committee.